tgv1975/trichotomy/readme.md

 npm install trichotomy@latest
 ```

-Import the trichotomy.css (or trichotomy.min.css) from your node_modules into your project as you'd normally import any of your CSS assets.
+Import the trichotomy.css (or trichotomy.min.css) from your *node_modules/trichotomy/dist* into your project as you'd normally import any of your CSS assets.

 ## Contributing